Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Volunteers have covered the spread once this season when favored by 31 points or more (in two chances).

-- When Tennessee scores more than 35 points, it is 5-1 against the spread and 6-0 overall.
+- When Tennessee records more than 35 points, it is 5-1 against the spread and 6-0 overall.

-- In games that Tennessee amasses more than 459.6 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Tennessee totals more than 459.6 yards, the team is 4-2 against the spread and 5-1 overall.

 - This year, the Volunteers have 11 turnovers, four fewer than the Commodores have takeaways (15).